 Revenues.
 The revenues of our B2B Division include revenues from sales of our slot machines and gaming kits and sales of slot machines produced by third parties by our distribution companies.
 Also included are revenues generated from supporting the Slots Division in Italy, lottery business in Argentina, and interlinked bingo games in Madrid, Andalusia and Catalonia.
-Net operating revenues from our B2B Division decreased by 11.5% to €91.6 million in 2013 from €103.5 million in 2012.
-The decline in revenues is due to the negative impact of the economic downturn in Spain and the reduction in the overall size of the Spanish slot machine market.
+Net operating revenues from our B2B Division decreased by 3.7% to €84.1 million in 2014 from €87.3 million in 2013.
+The decline in revenues is due to the negative impact of the ongoing effects of the economic downturn in Spain and the reduction in the overall size of the Spanish slot machine market.
 In addition, a number of slot machine customers have elected to purchase lower-price slot machine kits to change games or upgrade existing slot machines rather than invest in new slot machines cabinets.
+We have also continued to maintain tight credit scoring policies with respect to customers.